top-poop/top-of-the-poops-site/src/main/resources/data/README.md

 It is used to redirect users from old constituency name to new.

-(C) Crown Copyright and database right 2023.
+© Crown Copyright and database right 2023.